 Read more about the Indian Councils Act 1892 in the linked article.

-Historical Background of Indian Constitution – Indian Councils Act 1909 (Morley-Minto Reforms)
+History of Indian Constitution – Indian Councils Act 1909 (Morley-Minto Reforms)

 - Direct elections to the legislative councils were introduced for the first time.